normal-account/AIDAMonitoring/README.md

 ```

 To display the list of available benchmarks, you can also run the script without arguments.

+Note that Benchbase outputs on STDOUT by default, so you may want to redirect the script's output to a file.

 Configuration files for each benchmark can be found under `config/postgres`.